GPU Cloud Comparison Report: Neoclouds for AI Infrastructure

 The hyperscaler GPU experience involves quota requests, waitlists, and premium pricing:

-Even AWS, after cutting prices 44% in June 2025, is still 4.7x more expensive than SF Compute.
-GCP and Azure are 7-8x more expensive.
+AWS remains the cheapest hyperscaler per GPU at $6.88/hr, still roughly 4x the cheapest self-service marketplace rate.
+GCP and Azure are 6-7x more expensive.
 Beyond price, neoclouds offer self-service provisioning in minutes vs multi-week quota approval processes.

 Beyond cost, neoclouds eliminate the friction of quota approvals.
 On AWS, requesting H100 quota often requires a support ticket explaining your use case, with approval taking days to weeks.
 GCP and Azure have similar processes.
 Neoclouds typically offer self-service access: sign up, add payment, deploy GPUs in minutes.

 Infrastructure is also optimized differently.
-Neoclouds treat InfiniBand as standard—400Gb/s per GPU for multi-node training.
+Neoclouds that target training treat InfiniBand or a comparable AI-optimized Ethernet fabric as standard: 400Gb/s per GPU for multi-node work.
 Hyperscalers charge premium tiers for similar networking (AWS EFA, GCP GPUDirect) and availability varies by region.
+One caveat carried throughout this report: at several neoclouds the high-speed fabric is only exposed in a reserved or “supercloud” tier, not in the public on-demand product.

 Market Segmentation